-Analyze three paintings or art photographs from the "Morgue of Composition Examples" on the class web site using terms from class.
+Analyze three paintings or art photographs from the "" on the class web site using terms from class.
 (This can be accessed on the main page in the column of options on the left as well as the imbedded link above.)

 The morgue of images is used for the Lighing Design course as well, so please limit your selections to those images with "151" in the title.

 You have two sets of terms to use in your analysis: the Classical Composition Terms from the handout with the examples of the paintings, which is the primary focus of this assignmnet.
 However, you may also use the 2D Composition Terms sheet (the one with the "Active/ Passive" terms) to suppliment your analyisis if you wish.

 You should also use any terms you have learned abut line, value, and color.

 You need the handouts from class in order to do this assignment; they are not on this web site.
 You should also use correct terminology for color, line, and value where appropriate.

 For each work of art, use the title of the piece as listed on the web page (some historical pieces have multiple names) and describe as completely as possible the compositional elements of each artwork.
 Keep your descriptions brief but specific—a couple of paragraphs on each is sufficient as along as they contain the appropriate infromation.
 Refer to the composition handouts and be sure to use the correct terminology.
 Make any terminology bold.

 You may use one B&W photograph, but at least two examples must be in color from the classical artworks in the gallery.
 (You may use three color paintings.)